keyboard_arrow_up

 Applications of Rotational Molding

-Rotational molders are used to fabricate plastic products for a wide range of industries and applications, including food and beverage processing, pharmaceutical, wastewater management, agricultural, plumbing, sporting goods, packaging, material handling, chemical, fuel/oil, marine, road construction, automotive and toy manufacturing.
+Rotational molding is widely used across industries, including food and beverage processing, pharmaceuticals, wastewater management, agriculture, plumbing, sporting goods, packaging, material handling, chemicals, fuel and oil, marine, road construction, automotive, and toy manufacturing.

-Examples of rotomolded parts and products include outdoor furniture, kayaks and canoes, playground slides, safety cones, footballs, sports helmets, plastic rotomolded tanks, beverage bottles, large trash containers and all sorts of hollow bins.
+Typical rotomolded products, such as storage and fuel tanks, are hollow with large capacities and maintain consistent thickness and density for superior durability.
+Other common applications include outdoor furniture, kayaks and canoes, playground slides, safety cones, footballs, sports helmets, plastic tanks, beverage bottles, large trash containers, and various types of hollow bins.

 Things to Consider When Choosing Rotational Molding